Burr vs Blade Coffee Grinder: The Complete Breakdown

 Burr grinders make better coffee.
-But that doesn't mean blade grinders are useless—and it definitely doesn't mean you need to spend $300 to get good results.
+But that doesn't mean blade grinders are useless—and it definitely doesn't mean you need to spend a fortune to get good results.

 The "burr vs blade" debate isn't really about which is better—it's about which is right for you.

-I switched from a $20 blade grinder to a $70 burr grinder two years ago.
-The difference was immediate—my pour-over went from "fine, I guess" to "wait, this is actually good."
-That experience sent me down a rabbit hole.
+I switched from a cheap blade grinder to an entry-level burr grinder two years ago.
+The difference hit me on the first cup—my pour-over went from "fine, I guess" to "wait, this is actually good."
+That morning sent me down a rabbit hole I haven't climbed out of since.

 I'm not a professional barista.
 I'm just someone who drinks 2-3 cups daily and got tired of inconsistent results.